 Slot machines that use the “X way to win” system, like Wheel of Fortune and Lucky 7’s have a wider range of possible results.
-However, slots with paylines are advantageous because they offer more ways for you to get something in return than just matching symbols on your bet line.
+However, slots with paylines are advantageous because they offer more ways for you to get something in return than just matching landing symbols on your bet line.

 Slot machines that use the X-way-to-win system give players more options when it comes to winning – much like slot games using a payline do.
 Payline games will always give you at least one chance at getting some return from your wager while an X machine may only provide two or three opportunities (depending on how many lines there are).
 Slot game prizes can also vary depending if wheels stop spinning before hitting numbers aligned along our betting